Shravni1/Login-Form/README.md

 # Login-Form
-It is simple login page using HTML, CSS and JS
+It is simple login page using HTML, CSS and JS this my task 1 for Technohacks Intership

 Fetures of this login page: